WHISTLEBLOWER PRIVACY NOTICE

 Do reported compliance concerns remain confidential?

 All reports made through Ramboll’s reporting channels are confidential.
-Only the Ramboll Group Compliance Director and Ramboll Group Compliance Investigators have access to the reporting email and the Whistleblower system.
+Only the Ramboll Group Business Integrity, Data & Information Security Director and Ramboll’s Speak Up Team investigators have access to the reporting email and the Whistleblower system.
+They are all subject to strict confidentiality.
 Ramboll’s Whistleblower System is monitored by an independent external assurance provider.

 All Ramboll Group Compliance investigations are conducted under a qualified attorney for the purpose of preventing recurrence and for obtaining legal advice on behalf of Ramboll.